 Input and Output Properties

-The component will determine the source and destination of the input and output based on which properties are set.
+The class will determine the source and destination of the input and output based on which properties are set.

 The order in which the input properties are checked is as follows: